hyuncat/hyuncat.github.io/_pages/2025-08-29-jellyfish.md

 Wandering eyes come and go\
 gawking at me.
 Pity, disgust,\
-futile needles prodding at my insides\
+heat-seeking needles prodding at my insides\
 trying to straighten out something\
 that I didn't want straightening in the first place.